sagemath/sage/src/doc/en/developer/packaging.rst

 As an example, let us consider a hypothetical FoO project.
-They (upstream) distribute a tarball ``FoO-1.3.tar.gz`` (that will be automatically placed in :sage_root:`upstream` during the installation process).
+They (upstream) distribute a tarball ``FoO-1.3.tar.gz`` (that will be automatically placed in :file:`SAGE_ROOT/upstream` during the installation process).
 To package it in Sage, we create a subdirectory containing as a minimum the following files: